mongodb/specifications/source/change-streams/tests/README.rst

     - ``commandName``: Name of the command to run
     - ``arguments``: Object of arguments for the command (ex: document to insert)

-  - ``expectations``: Optional list of command-started events
+  - ``expectations``: Optional list of command-started events in Extended JSON format
   - ``result``: Document with ONE of the following fields:

     - ``error``: Describes an error received during the test
-    - ``success``: An array of documents expected to be received from the changeStream
+    - ``success``: An Extended JSON array of documents expected to be received from the changeStream

 Spec Test Match Function
 ========================